CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/3-Create-Application-Groups-and-assign-to-users.md

     ![ws name.](media/review.png)

-19. The last window helps us to verify if the parameters we filled are correct.
+19. The last window helps us to verify if the parameters we filled in are correct.
 Wait for validation to pass, then click on **Create** to initiate the deployment.

     ![ws name.](media/create%20AG-V2.png)